-If you are a novice kayaker in search of an easy float, look no further than Rock Hill outside of Millersville.
-It’s a short 2.5 to 3.5-mile excursion depending on where you get out at Safe Harbor.
+If you are a novice kayaker searching for an easy float, look no further than Rock Hill outside of Millersville.
+It’s a short 2.5 to 3.5-mile excursion, depending on where you get out at Safe Harbor.
 Not to mention, the trip takes you past several interesting and historic locations.
 Best of all, this water-themed side quest can be more steering than paddling.
+Here the GPS location.

 Rock Hill Dam & Lock

 Before shipping out, be sure to explore the ruins of the dam that once occupied the site.
 In January of 2015, the remaining section that crossed the river was removed.